epicserve/epicenv/README.md

 EMAIL_USE_TLS = email["EMAIL_USE_TLS"]
 ```

-And then ran the management command `./manage.py create_env_file`, it would generate a .env file with the following:
+After setting up, you can run the management command `./manage.py create_env_file` to generate a `.env` file with the
+following content:

 ```bash
 # This is an initial .env file generated on 2024-10-31T19:21:56.174711+00:00.
 Any environment variable with a default
 # can be safely removed or commented out.
 Any variable without a default must be set.